 Rationale for Territorial Acknowledgement for Rising Tides Anthology

-This artifact is the territorial acknowledgement that I crafted with my partner, Levi Wilson, for an anthology that is in the process of being published by Caitlin Press, called Rising Tides: Reflections for Climate Changing Times.
+This artifact is the territorial acknowledgement that I crafted with my partner, Levi Wilson, for an anthology that has been published by Caitlin Press, called Rising Tides: Reflections for Climate Changing Times.
 We wrote our pieces separately and then combined them (my words are in italics, while Levi’s are not), in much the same way that we co-facilitate place-based workshops on Galiano Island for students, educators, researchers and other groups.
 We take turns, listening, supporting and building on what each other offers.
 It is an example of my practice of making education more inclusive for First Nations students and their families, as an ally, accomplice and co-resister with my First Nations partner (Swiftwolfe & Shaw, 2019).
 Last year, Levi and I taught at the same school, and together we were able to tag-team to build relationships with our students and support their learning in a way that is quite amazing – he as a classroom teacher and me as an inclusive education / exploratory teacher.

 I look forward to being able to read this acknowledgement out to my students from my copy of the published book – to both my students who miss “Mr. Wilson” as well as the learners who are new to our school and who do not yet know him.
 Both types of my Indigenous students are inspired and more likely to be engaged in my lessons when I share what I have learned from and with my partner, as he is a well-respected First Nations teacher.
 For my non-Indigenous learners as well, I think my practice of deconstructing the myth of the “perfect stranger” (Dion, 2009) helps to disrupt harmful stereotypes about Indigenous peoples and their role and value in society.